6 Day Tasmania Tour | Gourmet Tasmania Tour (TG6)

 - Stroll through the beautiful township of Richmond and see the famous Richmond Bridge.

 - Visit the award winning Bonorong Wildlife Sanctuary for an interactive experience with Tasmania’s native animals including the Tasmanian Devil.

-- Scenic walking at the beautiful Lake St Claire on the Central Highlands Plateau.
+- Scenic walking at the beautiful Lake St Clair on the Central Highlands Plateau.

-- Gourmet lunch and a fully guided tour of Tasmania’s acclaimed art gallery - The Wall
+- A fully guided tour of Tasmania’s acclaimed art gallery - The Wall

 - Overnight stay at the lovely and culturally significant hydro township - Tarraleah.